 Very little is known about this insect’s biology, distribution or pest status, so Clemson University researchers are beginning work to determine how widespread is it in SC, if it is likely to spread farther, and if it will become a significant or occasional pest of muhly grass or other plants.
 The results of this research will inform future pest management decisions (if needed) to maintain the use of muhly grass in the landscape.

 You can help!
-If you see muhly grass plants with clumps of white fuzz on their leaf blades (see photos), take a digital picture and send it along with location information (ideally GPS coordinates) to Cory Tanner, email@example.com.
-If using a smart phone, turn on location services for the camera app before taking the picture and GPS coordinates will be automatically added to the picture you send.
+If you see muhly grass plants with clumps of white fuzz on their leaf blades (see photos), use the survey link below to upload a digital picture and answer a few basic questions about the infestations.
+If using a smart device, turn on location services for the camera app before taking the photo and GPS coordinates will be automatically added to the picture you upload.